ACM Committee on Systemic Change

 ACM is celebrating Black History Month in the US this year by posting responses from Black ACM Fellows, volunteers and members to questions about their careers in computing.
 We'll learn about what inspired them to pursue careers in this field, how underrepresentation shapes the experiences of Black students and professionals in computing, and what can be done to combat racial bias in computing and technology.
 View a webpage featuring their responses.

 ACM A.M.
 Turing Award laureates John Hennessey and David Patterson participated in a panel on "Valuing Diversity, Equity, and Inclusion in Our Computing Community" held as a joint session of several co-located virtual conferences on March 3.
-ACM Fellow Timothy Pinkston organized and moderated the panel, which also included ACM Diversity and Inclusion Council Co-chair Natalie Enright Jerger, ACM Fellow Margaret Martonosi, NVIDIA Chief Scientist Bill Dally and Facebook's Kim Hazelwood.
+ACM Fellow Timothy Pinkston organized and moderated the panel, which also included ACM Diversity, Equity, and Inclusion Council Co-chair Natalie Enright Jerger, ACM Fellow Margaret Martonosi, NVIDIA Chief Scientist Bill Dally and Facebook's Kim Hazelwood.
 Watch a recording of the session and read a recap in CACM.

 ACM Stands with Those Who Promote Inclusivity

 A Statement from ACM's Diversity and Inclusion Council